 Kemble Welch encountered "patronising and chauvinistic attitudes" from the all-male staff at the Auckland School but things improved with her move to Wellington where Helen Tippett and Wendy Light were teaching.
 Perhaps more than most, having a child has been an overwhelming influence on her career due to the fact that Humphrey (now 10) has a severe genetic skin condition which requires constant care.
-She and her husband Martin Hanley (also an architectural designer) spend hours doing the painful bandage changes Humphrey needs, because the demands on our time for Humphrey's care are unpredictable still, although we now have other people coming in every night to do his bandage changes."
+She and her husband Martin Hanley (also an architectural designer) spend hours doing the painful bandage changes Humphrey needs.

-"I think we are both very lucky to have a skill that we can use, being self-employed, working part-time in our own hours and needing no more than a pencil, paper and drawing board.
-We could never be employed by anyone
+part-time in our own hours and needing no more than a pencil, paper and drawing board.
+We could never be employed by anyone because the demands on our time for unpredictable still, although we now have other people coming in every night to do his bandage changes."